kny5/fabacademy_antonio_anaya/docs/assignments/week08.md

 ## Preparation

-This is the material I've used OSB.
+I've used OSB trying to minimize the cost of my design.

 <img src="../../images/week08/preparation_01.jpg" alt="Render_01" width=100%/>

-The sheet should be maximum 2.0m, so we should cut it using the saw.
+The sheet should be maximum 2.0m, so we should cut it using the saw by 40 cm.

 <img src="../../images/week08/preparation_02.jpg" alt="Render_01" width=100%/>

 Finally we need to measure in different points the thickness of the material.